lwasser/lwasser/README.md

 My work empowers people with the skills needed to get jobs in tech.
 I use my privilege to empower others when I can.

-I invested in the open source ecosystem and maintain a Python package called stravalib that helps you pull your strava data using their API!
+I invested in the open source ecosystem.
+I maintain a Python package called stravalib that helps you pull your strava data using their API!
+I also maintian a friendly bot called the ✨ [all-contributors bot](https://github.com/all-contributors/all-contributors/)✨ .
+The bot is a javascript app and CLI that makes it easy for you to acknowledge contributions of all kinds of contributions with a simple comment on an issue or pull request. ✨ Contribuing is more than just code!!

 I'm a retired mountain ultra runner turned mountain hiker and crossfitter.
-In my free time I'm on the trails in the mountains of Colorado with my rescue pup.
+In my free time I'm on the trails in the mountains of Colorado with my rescue pup or teaching myself fun tricks at the gym like bar muscleups.
 [Learn more about me here.](https://www.leahwasser.com)

 ## Where you can find me now